 Directions for making the Nigerian Meat pie filling

-In a separate bowl, mix the flour and Water until smooth and pour the Flour mixture inside the filling (this will thicken the filling)
+In a separate bowl, mix the flour and water until smooth and stir the mixture with the filling (this will thicken the filling).

 Remove from heat and allow to cool

 Directions for making the Meat Pie pastry

 Combine the flour, baking powder, and nutmeg in a bowl.
 Mix well

 Add the Margarine and butter (or margarine alone if you choose to) and rub it with the flour until you get a crumbly texture - like Breadcrumbs then begin to add Cold Water, a little at a time until it forms a stiff dough

 Transfer the dough to a work surface and knead for 1 minute then place the dough back in the bowl, cover it with a plastic wrap, and place it in the fridge to rest for about 30 minutes ( skip refrigerating if you want a less flaky pie).